VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Modularity/optional-dependency.md

 1. In case of button/widgets/etc. which use controllers from the optional module, you can declare them after the `$injector.modules['angularModuleName']`check.

-### Resolve optional dependency in vc-shell code

-In progress...

 ### Configure Virto Commerce CLI package

 To keep optional NuGet references as a part of the package, add a **.keep** file into the solution with a reference to optional dll, usually Core.